Skip to main content

 The "what," "who" and "why"

-Common questions about the data collection rule
+Answers about the 1071 data collection rule

-What is the Section 1071 rule?
+What is the CFPB's Section 1071 rule?

 What’s the purpose of reporting new information about small business loan applications?